webaverse/docs/docs/user-guides/1-metachromium-overview.md

 title: Metachromium Overview
 ---

-[Metachromium](https://metachromium.com/) is a spatial app browser that runs side-by side with OpenVR (SteamVR).
+<a href="https://metachromium.com/" target="_blank" rel="noopener noreferrer">Metachromium</a> is a spatial app browser that runs side-by side with OpenVR (SteamVR).
 It lets you open any WebXR page as a spatial overlay app that runs on top of any other VR game.

 ## Features